Create in Me a Clean Heart – What is the Meaning?

 Do you hear the anguish in these verses?
 It is an inward cry to God.
 It’s not a prayer he necessarily expected others to pray.
 It was all about him and his Creator.
 It was a prayer of repentance and declaration.

+David’s sin was a big deal, and the guilt of his sin weighed heavily on him.
+He knew he needed a clean heart—a kind of radical cleansing that only God could provide.
 Scholars believe that when David wrote, “Create in me a clean heart” he used the same verb that is in Genesis 1:1 to emphasize the creation of the world.
+It implies something brand new, a fresh start.
 Why use such a powerful word?
 Perhaps it was because David knew the type of cleansing and renewal he needed was radical.
 Perhaps he knew the only way he could conquer his desires and flesh was through the power of God.
 The word means radical cleansing.

 David had acquired a massive debt.
 It was a debt of sin.
 His sin with Bathsheba and the consequences afterward may only span a few chapters (Chapters 12-23) in our reading, but it spanned years in time.